Translate

 Intent

-The national curriculum for Geography aims to ensure that all pupils:
+The national curriculum for Geography ensures that all pupils:

 • Collect, analyse and communicate with a range of data gathered through experiences of fieldwork that deepen their understanding of geographical processes